PurpleZenith/Announcement-Bot/README.md

 ### Motivation

 This bot-webhook system is meant to keep Discord server clusters well informed of important information.
-This is an original idea and any ressemblance to other projects is purely coincidental.

 ### How it works
 First, the user adds the bot to the server.
 They then configure auth.json the bot in and add the required information.
 The user then creates a webhook in their servers then configures id.json and token.json.
 After running System.js, the user should then follow instructions found in the startup embed to send their embed.